I’m happy to report that Alex and I still manage to surprise each other. Rather, I still manage to surprise him. It usually goes like this:

 That didn’t mean we stopped caring about the wayward crab though.
 My Mom left little dishes of water and vegetables in the house plants and over a series of days they’d get munched away to nothing.
 Sometimes, when we were watching a movie as a family, we’d hear a diligent scraping and catch sight of a hermit crab scuttling its way across the baseboards.

-This hermit crab was basically my spirit animal, disappearing for months at a time.
+This hermit crab was an inspiration for my future self, disappearing for months at a time.
 This made it particularly stressful to do things like move from one city to another, but never fear— he always managed to find a way.
 I remember my Mom saying he most likely stowed away in one of the couches– which isn’t the least bit terrifying or anything.
 But the last time we moved it was to a house we’d built in the countryside, and ye olde crab was nowhere to be found.
 It was a bit sad, and we did our best to say goodbye, but it was like having a funeral with an empty casket.

 A couple weeks after we’d settled in we got a call from one of our new neighbors.
 They lived a quarter mile down our gravel road in a bunker-style house they’d built off the grid.

 Apparently one of their twenty children spotted the crab on the side of the road— despite the fact his shell was the same color as the gravel and we were hundreds of miles from an ocean.
 Against all odds, the crab had broken free of the house and crossed the property until it reached the street like a proper hitchhiker.

 According to Alex, none of this is normal.
 Apparently pets are supposed to live in cages and die of old age and not have any adventures at all.
 But I prefer to think this was some sort of law of attraction— I was just another little girl pressing her face against the mesh cage of a touristy gift shop, but I managed to choose the most ambitious hermit crab of them all.